 We use eye dilation drops that are gentle and can be administered by a spray mist for children who are a little nervous.
 Eye drops are often really important for the first exam because they enlarge the pupils so the doctor can see the health of the retina and it makes a child’s test for glasses prescription more accurate.
 Even though it may be highly recommended, patients are allowed to request not to have drops before the exam.

 Q: Why is it so important for your baby or child to have their eyes checked?

 The faster problems are detected, the better the treatment outcome.
-Also poor vision can affect a child’s learning and social development.
+Also, poor vision can affect a child’s learning and social development.
 Often a child may be labeled as very shy or hyperactive because they have poor vision.
-Sometimes these labels and habits stay with a child even after their vision and behavior improves.
+Sometimes these labels and habits stay with a child even after their vision and behavior improve.